 Influenza Vaccine Recommendations

 All people 6 months of age and older are recommended to receive an influenza vaccination each year.
-Depending on the vaccine types available to you, the 2019-2020 vaccine will protect against either three or four different influenza viruses.
+The 2022-2023 influenza vaccine will protect against four different influenza viruses.

 Vaccination is especially important for certain people who are at “high risk” of serious complications from seasonal flu.
 People at high risk include adults age 65 years and older, children younger than five years of age, pregnant women, and people of any age with certain chronic medical conditions.